 Specifically, the bill would reduce hospital outpatient payments by drastically cutting payments for evaluation and management services by \$6.8 billion.
 These services are among the most common outpatient services provided in hospitals.
 The bill also would reduce Medicare "bad debt" payments that help hospitals care for low-income seniors.
 Reducing bad debt payments could result in the loss of health services and programs that are essential for Medicare beneficiaries, as well as other patients.
 The bill also reduces payments to hospitals by rebasing Medicaid disproportionate share hospitals in future years.

 At the same time, the bill fails to include expiring provisions that help provide care in rural America.
-In addition, the bill increases spending by relaxing restrictions on self-referral to physician-owned hospitals.
+In addition, it is inappropriate to finance the extension of the therapy cap exception process and generate additional savings by changing payment policy for therapy services delivered in the hospital outpatient department.
+Further, the bill increases spending by relaxing restrictions on self-referral to physician owned hospitals.
 According to the Congressional Budget Office, Medicare Payment Advisory Commission and independent researchers, self-referral results in increased utilization of services and higher costs for the Medicare program.
-Conflict of interest is inherent in these arrangements, and allowing for their proliferation would prove to be a giant step backwards for both consumers and taxpayers.
+Conflict of interest is inherent in these arrangements and allowing for their proliferation would prove to be a giant step backwards for both consumers and taxpayers.

-These potential cuts would be devastating to hospitals and the patients and communities they care for, especially at a time when hospitals are already absorbing cuts as a result of state reductions and recent legislative and regulatory changes, including the 2 percent cut called for under the sequestration included in the Budget Control Act of 2011.
+These potential Medicare and Medicaid cuts would be devastating to hospitals and the patients and communities they care for, especially at a time when hospitals are already absorbing cuts as a result of state reductions and recent legislative and regulatory changes, including the 2 percent cut called for under the sequestration included in the Budget Control Act of 2011.
 Hospitals are important sources of jobs in most communities.
 However, recent cuts already in place could translate into job losses of nearly 200,000.
-Additional reductions will further exacerbate job losses at a time when our nation needs to be creating jobs.
+Additional reductions from the House passed bill could lead to the loss of an additional 83,000 jobs.